Sparronator9999/YAMDCC/README.md

 ## Supported Laptops

-Currently, only the MSI GF63 Thin 11SC is supported, with more MSI laptop support Coming Soon™.
+Currently, only the MSI GF63 Thin 11SC is supported, with support for more MSI laptops Coming Soon™.

 In the meantime, you must make your own config for your laptop (tutorial Coming Soon™).